francescoiori/tracer-bio-observability-agent/README.md

 # Tracer Observability Agent

 This project is an asynchronous eBPF-based agent that tracks process executions and system resource usage.
 It logs execution details and system metrics (CPU, memory, disk usage) into a local SQLite database.

+An overview of the architectural decisions is included in [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Features

 - Tracks process executions (`execve` syscall) using eBPF (`ebpf_execve_service.py`)
 - Monitors CPU, memory, and disk usage for tracked processes using `ps` (`metrics_service.py`).
 - Raw data is ingested in a local SQLite database.
--
 - Uses SQLAlchemy with async support (`aiosqlite`).
 - Basic configuration is managed via a TOML file.